Bill Text: CA SB976 | 2023-2024 | Regular Session | Chaptered

 27000.

-This chapter shall be known, and may be cited, as the Protecting Our Kids from Social Media Addiction Act.
+This chapter shall be known, and may be cited, as the Protecting Our Kids from Social Media Addiction Act.27000.5.

-(1) The information, including search terms entered by a user, information is not persistently associated with the user or user’s device, and does not concern the user’s previous interactions with media generated or shared by others.
+(1) The information is not persistently associated with the user or user’s device, and does not concern the user’s previous interactions with media generated or shared by others.

 (2) The information consists of search terms that are not persistently associated with the user or user’s device.